pythoninthegrass/docker_101/README.md

 Automated CI is implemented via GitHub Actions to build and push this repository's image to Docker Hub in `.github/workflows/docker.yml`.

 ### What you need to modify in this file

-* Look for `images: your-username/your-image-name` and change to your respective Docker Hub username and image name.
 * Add a repository secret for `DOCKERHUB_TOKEN` and environment variable `DOCKERHUB_USER` on this repository on GitHub.
   * Here are the [instructions to create a token](https://docs.docker.com/docker-hub/access-tokens/#create-an-access-token).

-Here are the [instructions to disable this action](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) if you don't want this feature.
+* Here are the [instructions to disable this action](https://docs.github.com/en/actions/managing-workflow-runs/disabling-and-enabling-a-workflow) if you don't want this feature.

 ## TODO
 * [Open Issues](https://github.com/pythoninthegrass/python_template/issues)